unframework/projector/README.md

-# Projector (Alpha): Experimental View Framework Build-Along
+# Projector: View Framework Build-Along

+Let's build a web view framework from scratch!
+And learn something along the way.

 ## Setup